In April of 1962, Mosque # 27 in Los Angeles was the scene of

 The Ford Auditorium speech was a rambling consortium of excuses, rhetoric and old hat bromides that was losing its mojo.
 It was an ignominious exit for one of the great leaders of the 1960s, who, having been painted by fate into a corner of confusion and turmoil from which he could not extricate himself, was now struggling to piece together a coherent thought.

-Malcolm X was thee galvanizing force for the smoldering ghetto anger which crested following his death.
+Malcolm X was the galvanizing force for the smoldering ghetto anger which crested following his death.
 He harnessed the lingering ferocity of a few and gave the impression that his platoon was really a battalion.
 After all, it is only a small minority that storms the Bastille.

 Called Temple # 1 because it was the first temple the NOI established.
 This is where Malcolm X first cut his teeth as an orator.The training wheels didn't come off right away but his self-confidence accelerated at the speed of a reborn man.